Turning a 100-Year-Old Cabinet Into a Bedroom Built-in

 Here’s the 1920 cabinet waiting for us on the day we moved in.

-I wish I had better “before” photos from when we first brought the cabinet inside—but back then, I hadn’t quite realized how important good pictures would be for the blog and social media.
-(We all start somewhere, right?)
+I wish I had better before photos from when we first brought the cabinet inside, but back then I hadn’t realized how important good pictures would be for the blog.
+We all start somewhere, right?

 What I do remember clearly is how massive this cabinet felt in our little house.
 At around 1,600 square feet with limited wall space, we didn’t have many options.
-The only spot that made any sense was in the bathroom… but there was one big problem.
+The only spot that made any sense was near the bathroom.
+But there was one big problem.

 It blocked the door next to it.

-After much measuring (and maybe a little bit of heartache), we realized the only way to make it work was to trim about 12 inches off the back of the cabinet.
+After much measuring and maybe a little heartache, we realized the only way to keep her was to trim about 12 inches off the back of the cabinet.

 Thankfully, all we really lost was some shelf depth and a bit of drawer space.